atk4/book/en/views/core.rst

 of modifying class, style of your view in your PHP code.
 If that's not necessary, use AbstractView.

+Another significant difference is that :php:meth:`View::setModel` will automatically fill out template tags with model values if they are loaded, but AbstractView will not do such a thing.

 If unsure - use View.